cvasseng/ThursUI/README.md

   * [jsoncpp](https://github.com/open-source-parsers/jsoncpp)

 Note that you also need to link with the libraries needed to support the rendering back-end in your application.
+For the included renderer, that means you have to link with [NanoVG](https://github.com/memononen/nanovg).

 The default output of the makefile is a thin library, so you need to link with jsoncpp in your final application also.

 ### Installing